 Industry players have been focusing on the improvement of operations & maintenance activities required at project sites.
 Emphasis on reliable and cost-effective condition monitoring techniques has increased over the past few years.
 Numerous companies have been implementing cutting-edge technology to resolve failure issues.

 Advanced tools are being designed to estimate long-term annual average costs and downtime of turbines.
 Such tools aid in identifying components that are on the verge of dysfunction and preventive measures are taken in advance to avoid unexpected failure.

 The global wind turbine operations & maintenance market has been segmented into onshore and offshore.
 Onshore was the largest application segment in 2016, accounting for over 93% share of the global revenue.
 Offshore is anticipated to grow at a rapid pace, projected to expand at a CAGR of 15.2% from 2017 to 2025.

-Offshore turbines offer higher efficiency than onshore counterparts; however, they incur higher installation costs and consequently, operating costs increase.
-Offshore sector faces various challenges owing to remote locations in the sea, with lower accessibility for repair and maintenance and high installation costs, thereby impacting the segment growth.
+Offshore turbines offer higher efficiency than onshore counterparts; however, they incur higher installation costs, and consequently, operating costs increase.
+The offshore sector faces various challenges owing to remote locations in the sea, with lower accessibility for repair and maintenance and high installation costs, thereby impacting the segment growth.